steckdenis/threadripper-monitor/README.md

-# Threadripper Monitor
+# Ryzen Power and CPU Usage Monitor

 Most system monitors on Linux have a hard time with 32 cores and 64 threads.
-This program, made especially for AMD Threadripper processors, displays the CPU use of all the cores (and threads), in a nice graphical format that matches the physical implementation of the cores.
+This program, made especially for AMD Threadripper processors, displays the CPU use of all the cores (and threads), in a nice graphical format that matches the physical implementation of the cores (on Threadripper and Ryzen processors with 4, 2 or 1 Zeppelin die).

 ## Dependencies